WayneDW/WayneDW/README.md

 I am a machine learning researcher and applied mathematician.
 My aim is to advance probabilistic methods for safe and reliable AI across supervised, generative, and time series domains.

-I am interested in Monte Carlo methods, diffusion models, neural SDE, and bandit problems.
+I am interested in Monte Carlo methods, diffusion models, neural SDE and filtering, and bandit problems.

 #### Links for me and for you